Fashion Design Program

-This program is available to all graduates of the Fashion Merchandising Module “A” Program.
+This program (Day Classes or Night Classes) is available to all graduates of the Fashion Merchandising Module “A” Program.

 Intermediate Fashion Design

-This is an intermediate patternmaking, draping and construction program.
-The program is designed to allow students to develop their design work into a collection of 6 Looks.
+The program provides advanced patternmaking and construction techniques designed to allow students to develop their work culminating in a collection of 6 looks.
 Students learn new construction and finishing techniques.
 Students work on more advanced techniques as used in RTW women’s wear.

-This program is available to all graduates of the Fashion Merchandising Module “A” Program and the Beginning Fashion Design program.
+This program is available to all graduates of the Beginning Fashion Design Program.